Injuries change dynamic heading into women’s March Madness

 Fudd, who was averaging just under 18 points before being hurt, and Ducharme, a 3-point threat, both returned to help the Huskies cruise through the Big East Tournament, though neither was in top form: Fudd averaged just 8.3 points over the three games and Ducharme scored a total of four points.

-The team, which faces Vermont (25-6) on Saturday, hopes that like last year, when Bueckers returned from a knee injury just before the postseason, the return of Ducharme and Fudd can help propel the Huskies back into title contention.
+UConn, which faces Vermont (25-6) on Saturday, hopes that like last year, when Bueckers returned from a knee injury just before the postseason, the return of Ducharme and Fudd can help propel the Huskies back into title contention.

 IOWA STATE

-The Cyclones (22-9) won the Big 12 Tournament despite being without injured post player Stephanie Soares The 6-foot-6 forward tore the ACL in her left knee during a Jan.
+The Cyclones (22-9) won the Big 12 Tournament despite being without injured post player Stephanie Soares.
+The 6-foot-6 forward tore the ACL in her left knee during a Jan.
 8 loss to Oklahoma.

 Soares, twice the NAIA player of the year before transferring from Master’s University, had been averaging 14.4 points, 9.9 rebounds and 3.0 blocks per game through 13 games.